cooperative-education

 - Develop the essential skills and work habits required in the workplace and acquire a direct understanding of employer and workplace expectations;

-- Gain valuable work experience to help build their resume for postsecondary programs and future employment;
+- Gain valuable work experience to help build their resume for post-secondary programs and future employment;

 - Experience authentic and purposeful learning outside a traditional classroom setting;